SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * Deployed the Function App to Azure right from GitHub
 * Hooked a function to an Azure storage blob with a public URL

+## But What did it Cost?

+Given that Azure Functions gives us our first _million_ calls for free, and we're only storing a tiny text file, I think I'll be charged roughly *$.01* per month for this tech.
+I think I'm willing to shell out $.12/year for this. :smile:

 ## See the full source project in action!

 [You can find the source code for this project on GitHub](https://github.com/SeanKilleen/feedly-opml-export) -- feel free to use it yourself!